wenkaiingermany/NCE_03/Lesson_32.md

 The captain knew that his would not be the only attempt.

 Ours is a tragic age. -- Shakespeare

 Brevity is beauty.

 cargo (可) 用船，飞机运的货物
 freight (不可)各种运输工具运输的货物
 The ship carries both freight and passengers.
 cargo ship/airplane
 freight train

+### Despite the message, the captain of the Elkor decided to try once more.
+The sea bed was scoured with powerful nets and there was tremendous excitement on board when a chest was raised from the bottom.

+sea bed / sea floor / sea bottom
+tremendous adj. very great
+Mendoza enjoyed tremendous popularity.
+Though the new rudder was fitted at tremendous speed, it was impossible for the Cutty Sark to win.
+The response to this competition was tremendous.

+on board / aboard
+His experience will be valuable to both of us.
+Welcome aboard, Malcolm!

+There was tremendous excitement in the studio when the news came.
+There was growing interest in English.
+There is gereral agreement that women should enjoy full equality with men.

+### Though the crew were at first under the impression that the lost ship had been found, the contents of the chest proved them wrong.

+be under the impression that ... 还以为
+Sorry, I was under the impression that you were the manager.

+give sb. the impression that ...
+The sudden movement of the door made it sway slightly and it gave me the impression that it was about to leap out at me.

+be / live under the illusion / delusion that ... 错觉
+Even he still lives under the illusion that country life is somehow superior to town life.

+The worst thing about the do-it-yourself game is that sometimes even men live under the delusion that they can do anything, even when they have repeatedly been proved wrong.

+The facts proved their worries unnecessary.

+### What they had in fact found was a ship which had been sunk many years before.

+What Columbus had in fact found was not India but a new continent which had been inhabited by aborigines for over twenty thousand years.